 I feel privileged to be able to travel all over the world to compete in my sport.
 I compete in the Alps and the mountains of Canada.
 I’m happy on the road, it’s great to travel around with Gee, my brother, and the support team who work with us.
 But it’s great to come home to our little corner of Wales, with the knowledge that the place you live in is just as amazing as any place you’ve visited.
 It’s so beautiful, so peaceful.

-We moved up to Llanrhaeadr several years ago.
-We wanted to choose somewhere that offered the best mountain biking and this area is my mum’s spiritual home.
+We moved up to Llanrhaeadr about 10 years ago.
+We wanted to choose somewhere that offered the best mountain biking and this area my mum’s spiritual home.
 She’s very earthy and really in touch with her hippy side, free and outdoorsy.
 My dad’s equally enthusiastic about the outdoors life, but also has a determined, competitive edge and believes you can achieve anything you want to in life if you have the passion and the desire.

 A lot of our success in mountain biking comes from our upbringing.
 We grew up outdoors and in tune with nature.
 It gave us such an appreciation of what’s real and what’s important.
 We’ve got a couple of bike tracks that we built here when we moved ten years ago, planting tiny little fir trees and conifers and now the trees are huge and it’s amazing to grow up with it.

-The Berwyn Mountains are amazing whether you’re on a bike or on foot.
+The Berwyn mountains are amazing whether you’re on a bike or on foot.
 The area around Llangollen is beautiful.
 We’ve got some tracks around Betws-y-Coed too and that’s amazing because you can finish your ride and just jump straight in the river.
 This area is so special to us.
 When we moved here there wasn’t really a mountain biking scene.
 Now within an hour of this place there are four or five well-established tracks.
 My older brother, Dan, has played a big part building the tracks in the area.
-He moved to Machynlleth in the Dyfi Valley because of the potential there for great riding.
-We reckon he’s run out of space to dig out any more trails at home, so he’s had to go further afield.
+He’s just moved to Machynlleth in the Dyfi Valley because of the potential there for great riding, We reckon he’s run out of space to dig out any more trails at home, so he’s had to go further afield.

 Riding in the Dyfi area makes me feel like I am completely connected with the land.
 One minute you’re smashing down a gnarly, eye-watering downhill, rocks flying off your tyres and your heart pounding, literally bubbling with the excitement.
 The next you’re hurtling onto a path bathed in sunlight, with foxgloves fighting for space, bees lazily floating around, a stream trickling below mossy banks, the smell of pine and red kites circling high above.
 The contrast is startling.
 I can’t help but be grateful for the opportunity to experience our home country as it always has been – and having a bloody good time doing it!
 This is why I love mountain biking in Wales.